Australian Government terms and conditions for the supply of goods and services

 Work health and safety requirements for contractors and suppliers

-We are committed to the health, safety and wellbeing of our workers.
-We recognise that a safe and healthy workplace is an essential component in creating an environment in which people can effectively contribute to achieving community and business outcomes.
+The National Health and Medical Research Council (NHMRC) is committed to the health, safety and wellbeing of its workers and recognises that a safe and healthy workplace is an essential component in creating an environment in which people can effectively contribute to achieving community and business outcomes.

-We actively assess and control risks that may affect the health and safety of workers and third parties.
-Workers include everyone working for or on behalf of us.
+NHMRC actively assess and control risks that may affect the health and safety of workers and third parties.
+Workers include everyone working for or on behalf of NHMRC.

-When doing business with us, contractors and suppliers are expected to contribute to creating a safe and healthy workplace by complying with the following information.
+When doing business with NHMRC, contractors and suppliers are expected to contribute to creating a safe and healthy workplace by complying with the following information.
 For more information, refer to:

 Security guidelines for contractors and suppliers

 The Australian Government expects NHMRC to create and maintain an appropriate security environment for the protection of its functions and official resources.
-The Australian Government Protective Security Policy Framework (PSPF) sets out the policies, practices and procedures that all Australian Government departments and agencies must comply with.
+The Australian Government Protective Security Policy Framework (PSPF) sets out the policies, practices and procedures that all Australian Government non-corporate entities must comply with.
 For more information, refer to: